Dividend Growth Investing: A Long Term Solution

 Imagine that you have a choice between buying two different stocks.
 Which would you prefer for your own investment portfolio?

 - Stock A has a dividend yield of 3.00%.
 The board of directors has historically increased the dividend by 5% annually and the dividend payout ratio currently stands at 60%.

 - Stock B has a dividend yield of 0.50%.
-The company is growing rapidly to the point that 20%+ jumps in diluted EPS have not been uncommon over the past five years.
+The company is growing rapidly to the point that 20% jumps in diluted earnings per share (EPS) have not been uncommon over the past five years.
 The dividend is almost always increased accordingly.
 The stock currently has a dividend payout ratio of 10%.

 There will come a point at which the core business reaches its full potential and much of the surplus generated each year can't be intelligently reinvested.
-When that moment arrives, a shareholder-friendly management will return the excess money to the owners by turning on the spigots and shipping the funds out the door in the form of dividends or stock buybacks.
+When that moment arrives, shareholder-friendly management will return the excess money to the owners in the form of dividends or stock buybacks.

 Historically, businesses such as McDonald's and Wal-Mart provide excellent case studies.
 In the early years, when these firms were marching across the United States (and later, the world), the dividend yields weren't very high.
 However, had you bought the stock, you would have actually been collecting a fairly fat dividend yield on your cost basis within 5-8 years depending upon the period.